BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 ---
 <p>
+<b>In college, I trained with a Japanese Buddhist priest.
+He used to tell me, "The pure heart is your dojo".
-<b>Life can sometime take everything from you other than the fact of being a good person.
+Life tends, on occasion, to take from you everything other than the fact of being a decent person.</b>
-If you don't have that, you might be in trouble.</b>
 </p>

-A story about this, from the book The Hero with a Thousand Faces by Joseph Campbell:
+A story, from the book The Hero with a Thousand Faces by Joseph Campbell:
 <blockquote>
 The second story is of a different style.
 Tt is told of a young prince who had just completed his military studies under a world-renowned teacher.
-Having received, as a symbol of his

-distinction, the title Prince Five-weapons, he accepted the five weapons that his teacher gave him, bowed, and, armed with the new weapons, struck out onto the road leading to the city of his father, the king.
+Having received, as a symbol of his distinction, the title Prince Five-weapons, he accepted the five weapons that his teacher gave him, bowed, and, armed with the new weapons, struck out onto the road leading to the city of his father, the king.
 On the way he came to a certain forest.
 People at the mouth of the forest warned him.
-"Sir prince, do not enter this forest,1
-' they said; "an ogre lives here, named Sticky-hair; he kills every man he sees."
+"Sir prince, do not enter this forest,1 ' they said; "an ogre lives here, named Sticky-hair; he kills every man he sees."
 But the prince was confident and fearless as a maned lion.
 He